smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 |Rainbow Colors|boolean|false|true|Should the notification be shown in Rainbow colors?|
 |Duration (in seconds)|number|0|30|Sets how long the app should be displayed.
 0 is global app time|
 |Lifetime (in seconds)|number|0|30|Sets how long the app should stay alive before it gets removed from the app cycle automatically.
 0 is infinite lifetime|

+# Q&A

+1.
+Q: What's the password for the Access Point when the clock is in AP Mode?
+A: It's: 12345678

+2.
+Q: Will the display update as soon as a sensor value updates?
+A: Yes, it will update immediately.

+3.
+Q: How can I toggle a notification when a sensor value changes.
+For instance when a door sensor gets opened?
+A: Set the toggle helper for your Awtrix notification to "on" in the automation that detects if the door gets opened.
+This way, the Awtrix notification automation that you've created will also be triggered.
+I call this technique "daisy-chaining" of automations and explain this in this video: https://youtu.be/sNmonuw4EHo

+4.
+Q. How many custom apps can I run simultaneously on this clock?
+A. You can run up to 20 custom apps simultaneously.

 # Updates